matheusbaeck/webserver/README.md

 # Self Hosted Webserver

 This program attempts to recreate a HTTP/1.1 compliant web server able to fully serve a static website.<br> This server accepts GET, POST and DELETE methods from clients.
 It makes use of epoll, a Linux kernel feature, for I/O multiplexing.
 Our subject disallowed the use of threads and demanded the server to be non-blocking.
 In addition, we implemented CGI scripts and custom error pages.
+Our program made use of one epoll instance shared between all potential servers.
+Every read or write operation had to pass first by an epoll call.<br>

+Since our web server had to be compliant with HTTP/1.1, all clients used the Connection: keep-alive header by default.
+Connections were closed, and clients were subsequently removed in the following cases:
+1. When an error occurred during read, write, send, or recv system calls.
+2. When specific HTTP errors, such as 403 (Forbidden), 413 (Payload Too Large), or 500 (Internal Server Error), were encountered.
+In these cases, the response included a Connection: close header to inform the client that the connection would not be reused.<br>

+Our self-hosted web server used NGINX as a standard.
+We choose to implement only a subset of all available HTTP codes and focused on the most recurrent errors to craft our error pages and messages, see **err_pages/** for a list of all error_codes.
+Our program allows the servers it creates to listen on multiple ports simultaneously, yet ports cannot be reused in a server or even between two or more servers.
+The maximum body size, a client can send, can also be limited by editing the **webserv.conf** file and changing the <ins>client_max_body directive</ins>.

 <details>
 <summary>How did we execute and monitor CGI processes?</summary>